 I have also tried it with tilapia, which was superb.
-The recipe for this is Lebanese Za’atar Spiced Tilapia.
+The recipe for this is Quick and Easy Za’atar Spiced Tilapia.

 I have really enjoyed getting to play around with this Za’atar Middle Eastern spice!
 In the future I’ll use it as a rub for lamb, which is recommended by Mimi Sheraton in her book.

 Please follow along with me on this quest to try the 1,000 Foods To Eat Before You Die, from the book by Mimi Sheraton!
 Join me in this journey and discover new foods, experiences, and cuisines which I hope will add inspiration, fun, and joy to your life!
 Visit the 1,000 Foods to Eat Project page to view a list of the foods tried so far.

 Za’atar is #26 on my list of foods to try.
 26 down, 974 to go!

 If you’d like to follow along and be a part of the 1,000 Foods Project, please sign up to get the latest recipes and inspiration for you to expand your food comfort zone!
 It’s an incredible journey, please join me by signing up here. 🙂